-- In the Step navigation pane, in the Create the
+- On the Step tab, in the Create the following

-following case list, select a type of a child case type that you want to
+case list, select a type of a child case type that you want to create:

-- To reuse an existing case type, select a case type.
+- To reuse an existing case type, select the case type.

 - Optional: To reuse information from another case, select the Transfer information to